KarlKo1/FitFolio/README.md

 A fitness application where users can find exercises.
 Application also includes calculators about body mass index (BMI), daily calory requirement and ideal weight calculations.

-## Live Demo

-You can try the live demo at: https://fitfolio-smss.onrender.com/

 ## Features

 - Search exercises